Skip to main content

 2. Your trigger's TTS settings determine the voice and timing

-3. The text is synthesized using your selected provider
+3. The text is synthesized using your selected voice

 4. The audio plays through your overlay's Alert Box widget